Why native Shopify variants win in agentic AI shopping

 Immediately after saving the merge, inventory may display as 0 on the merged product while third-party services catch up.
 Wait a few minutes for the next sync cycle, then:

-If stock does not return within an hour, open the troubleshooting steps for your specific integration (linked above), or email support@merges.io with the merged product URL and the supplier you are using.
+If stock does not return within an hour, open the troubleshooting steps for your specific integration in Using Merges with third-party fulfillment, or email support@merges.io with the merged product URL and the supplier you are using.

 The original products are archived, not deleted.
 If you need to roll back, set their status back to Active in the Shopify admin and delete the merged product.
 Suppliers that reference the original IDs will resume syncing.